pranshumg/C-programming/README.md

 # c-programs

-A collection of C programs covering fundamental concepts and problem-solving techniques.
+A collection of C programs covering fundamental concepts and problem-solving techniques